 With respect to 3D object generation from 2D images, commonly used methods can be roughly grouped into two categories: 3D voxel prediction \cite{wu20153d,wu2016learning,girdhar2016learning,rezende2016unsupervised,choy20163d,hane2017hierarchical} and mesh-based methods \cite{gargallo2007minimizing,delaunoy2008minimizing}.
 The 3D-R2N2 model \cite{choy20163d} represents a more recent approach to the task, which involves training a recurrent neural network to predict 3D voxels from one or more 2D images. \cite{rezende2016unsupervised} also takes a recurrent network-based approach, but receives a depth image as input rather than normal 2D images.
 The learnable stereo system \cite{kar2017learning} processes one or more camera views and camera pose information to produce compelling 3D object samples.

 Many of the above methods require multiple images and/or additional human-provided information.
 Some approaches have attempted to minimize human involvement by developing weakly-supervised schemes, making use of image silhouettes to conduct 3D object reconstruction \cite{yan2016perspective,Wiles2017SilNetS}.
-Of the few unsupervised neural-based approaches that exist, the T-L network \cite{girdhar2016learning} is quite important, which combines a convolutional autoencoder with an image regressor to encode a unified vector representation of a given 2D image.
+Of the few unsupervised neural-based approaches that exist, the T-L network \cite{girdhar2016learning} is one of the most important, combining a convolutional autoencoder with an image regressor to encode a unified vector representation of a given 2D image.
 However, one fundamental issue with the T-L Network is its three-phase training procedure, since jointly training the system components proves to be too difficult.
-The 3D-GAN \cite{wu2016learning} offers a way to train 3D object models probabilistically, employing an adversarial learning scheme.
+The 3D-GAN \cite{wu2016learning} offers a way to train 3D object models in an adversarial learning scheme.
 However, GANs are notoriously difficult to train \cite{arjovsky2017towards}, often due to ill-designed loss functions and the higher chance of zero gradients.

-In contrast to this prior work, our approach, which is derived from an approximate inference approach to learning, naturally allows for joint training of all model parameters.
-Furthermore, our approaches make use of a well-formulated loss function from a variational Bayesian perspective, circumventing the instability involved with adversarial learning while still able to produce higher-quality samples.
+In contrast to prior work, our approach, which is derived from a variational Bayesian perspective view of learning, naturally allows for joint training of all model parameters.
+Furthermore, our approach makes use of a well-formulated loss function that circumvents the instability involved with adversarial learning while still being able to produce higher-quality samples.